unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 The `CurrentWeather` property is an `IFeed<WeatherInfo>`.
 It uses as an asynchronous connection point to the service and also holds information about the current status of the data.

-The MVUX code-generator (part of the X in MVUX) generates a data-binding-ready clone of the Model (prefixed `Bindable`), along with its properties, and also introduces commands for all of its public methods that meet certain criteria, which will be discussed later.
+The MVUX code-generator (part of the X in MVUX) generates a data-binding-ready clone of the Model (prefixed `Bindable`), along with its properties.
+A `CurrentWeather` property is generated in the Proxy Model and acts as a bridge to bind the View to the Model.

 ### View

 A special control, the `FeedView` is used to display data exposed as an `IFeed<T>`, and provides different display templates for the various statuses of the Feed (e.g. loading, refreshing, error, etc.).

-The `FeedView` is data-bound to the `CurrentWeather` property which aligns with the `CurrentWeather` property exposed on the `WeatherModel`:
+The `FeedView` is data-bound to the `CurrentWeather` property of the Proxy Model.
+This property reflects the `CurrentWeather` property of the 'Model' (not the proxy).
+When new data is available in the Feed, the `Data` property is updated with the new data, and the data-binding picks up those changes and the `TextBlock` is updated accordingly:

 ```xml
 <Page x:Class="WeatherApp.MainPage"